isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-04-14-post-Inside DOTC Series: Crafting Meaningful Experiences Through Design.md

 that innovation is always paired with real-world usability.</p>
 <p>To gain deeper insight into the world of product design, we spoke with <strong>Joel Tai</strong>,
 a <strong>Senior Product Designer</strong> and the marketing lead for this series.
-Joe shared his journey in the field, his passion for solving complex problems, and what drives his creative process.
+Joel shared his journey in the field, his passion for solving complex problems, and what drives his creative process.
 Outside of work, he wears multiple hats — serving as a volleyball club representative for Taman Jurong CSN and embracing life as a proud cat parent to two beloved feline companions.</p>